zowe/docs-site/docs/user-guide/install-zos.md

 ## Starting and stopping the Zowe runtime on z/OS

-Zowe has a number of runtime on z/OS: the z/OS Service microservice server, the Zowe Application Server, and the Zowe API Mediation Layer microservices.
+Zowe has a number of runtimes on z/OS: the z/OS Service microservice server, the Zowe Application Server, and the Zowe API Mediation Layer microservices.
 When you run the ZOWESVR PROC, all of these components start.
 The Zowe Application Server startup script also starts the zSS server, so starting the ZOWESVR PROC starts all the required servers.
 Stopping ZOWESVR PROC stops all of the servers that run as independent Unix processes.

 ### Starting the ZOWESVR PROC